Home

 How do you get your mail?

 Our fault, we hadn't learned to confirm if the intended Post Office handles General Delivery.
 And the Post Office we had selected, near Raleigh's State fairgrounds did not.
 The pharmacy resent the General Delivery package to a different Post Office location nearby and we received it no problem.
 The post offices hold this mail for you for 30 days, so it is to our advantage to have it sent ahead of us and held.
-And Escapees is a great way to work this.
+Escapees Mail Service is a great way to work this.

 Return to top